-Each participant s account was credited with the participant s contributions and allocations of Plan earnings, and is charged administrative expenses, as appropriate.
+Each participant s account was credited with the participant s contributions and allocations of (a) the Company s contributions and (b) Plan earnings.
+Each participant s account is charged investment management fees for certain investment options available through the Plan.
 Allocations are based on participant earnings or account balances, as defined.
-The benefit to which a participant is entitled is the benefit that can be provided from the participant s account.
+Forfeited balances of terminated participants nonvested accounts are used to reduce future Company Matching Contributions.
+The benefit to which a participant is entitled is the benefit that can be provided from the participant s vested account.